csteamproject/CS-371_Team_Project/trunk/docs/Bullet_ReadMe.txt

 	Don't assume your reader knows everything you're talking about.
 Clearly define it here.

-	Bullet - object that will spwn at player position and travel in direction of player at that time.
+	Bullet - object that will spawn at player position and travel in direction of player at that time.